Table of Contents

 Top Sights: Avatar Mountain, cliff-side, elevator and glass-bottomed bridge.

-So, now you should be all set for that once in a lifetime trip to China!
+So, now you should be all set for that once in a lifetime trip backpacking China!
 It really is a fantastic place for backpackers given how easy it is to travel and the relativly low costs.
 Whether you will be hiking the Great Wall, cuddling pandas or eating spicy Sichuan food, I am sure it will be an experience you will never forget!

 From dorm beds to five-star luxury, our partners below provide accomodation for all tastes and budgets.